CQX96/CQX96-Linux/Documentation/spi/spi-summary.rst

 How does board-specific init code declare SPI devices?
 ------------------------------------------------------
-Linux needs several kinds of information to properly configure SPI devices.
+CQX96 needs several kinds of information to properly configure SPI devices.
 That information is normally provided by board-specific code, even for chips that do support some of automated discovery/enumeration.